Proven-Paradox/shaper-system/Handbook.md

 Effect: You immediately learn the target’s elemental properties, Physical and Mental Defense, ongoing effects (such as buffs or injuries), and their remaining HP.
 Special:If you spend your major action while using this ability, you remove the MP cost entirely.
 You can use this outside of combat, but you must succeed on a Stealth or Deception roll against the opponent’s Awareness or Empathy roll to remain undetected.
 The Arbiter will choose which rolls to use based on the situation and may make the rolls secretly.
 On a failure, the target will become aware that you are sizing them up for combat, which may be interpreted as a hostile action.
 If you used the Careful action, this check to avoid detection is made with Boon 3.
 Description: The most basic information gathering ability.
 Depending on the situation this can represent scanning the target with a power reader, minor mind reading to learn the target’s fears, careful evaluation using mundane senses, or similar actions.

-**Fortify**
-Auxiliary [Augment] [Overload]
+**Shoot**
+Attack [Ranged] [Careful]
-Action: Major (Overload Minor)
+Action: Major (and Minor)
 Prerequisites: None
-Range: Medium
+Range: Long
-Targets: One ally
+Targets: 1 enemy
-Cost: 2 MP (Overload 6 MP)
+Cost: 1 MP
-Duration: None
-Effect: The target gains one point on the Defensive Track.
+Damage: x1 (Physical)
-Special: If you pay the Overload cost, you may use this Ability as a minor action.
+Special: If you also use your minor action this attack is made with Boon 1.
-Description: A basic aid to an ally’s defenses.
-This can be shouting orders or encouragement, magically hardening the target’s skin, providing minor divine aid through prayer, and other related effects.

-**Empower**
+Description: A basic ranged attack.
+This can be shooting a bow, firing a gun, throwing a dagger or dart, shooting spines, and so on.
+//TODO Reconsider if Boon is needed

+**Snipe**
+Attack [Ranged]
+Action: Major
+Prerequisites: Shoot
+Range: Long
+Targets: 1 enemy
+Cost: 3 MP
+Damage: x2 (Physical)
+Special: This attack has Boon 3.
+You cannot use this attack on a turn where you have moved.
+Description: A precise ranged attack.
+This attack involves standing still and taking precise aim, so it is less likely to miss.

+**Suplex**
+Attack [Grappler]
+Action: Major
+Prerequisites: Grapple
+Range: Melee
+Targets: 1 grappled enemy
+Cost: 2 HP
+Damage: x2 (Physical)
+Special: This attack may only be used on a target you are currently Grappling.
+This attack is made with Boon 2.
+Description: Striking foes while you have the upper hand in a grappling match.
+This can be a suplex, a joint lock, slamming their head against the floor, or something similarly brutal that works only while the victim is controlled in a grapple.

+**Sustain**
-Auxiliary [Augment] [Overload]
+Auxiliary [Augment]
-Action: Major (Overload Minor)
+Action: Minor
 Prerequisites: None
 Range: Medium
-Targets: One ally
+Targets: 1 ally
-Cost: 2 MP (Overload 6 MP)
+Cost: 2 MP
-Duration: None
-Effect: The target gains one point on the Offensive Track.
+Effect: The target advances 2 spaces on the regen/degen track.
-Special: If you pay the Overload cost, you may use this ability as a minor action.
+Special: You may only use this Ability once per turn.
-Description: A simple boost to an ally’s damage dealing potential.
-This can be shouting orders or encouragement, magically altering the sharpness or weight of a weapon, deploying a device that overcharges their systems, invoking the favor of a god of war, and other such effects.

-**Expose**
-Attack/Spell [Curse] [Overload] (See Special)
+Description: A powerful, sustained healing power.
+This could involve invoking a guardian spirit to heal your targets, infusing them with latent energy in the air, deploying a medical drone, and similar ways to get sustained healing.

+**Sweeping Strike**
+Attack [Powerful]
+Action: Major
+Prerequisites: Heavy Strike
+Range: Melee
+Targets: Up to 3 enemies
+Cost: 3 HP
+Damage: x1 (Physical)
+Special: None
+Description: A sweeping melee strike that targets multiple foes.
+This could be a flurry of kicks and punches, wide sweeps with a bladed weapon, lashing out with a tail, and the like.

+**Throw**
+Attack [Grappler]
+Action: Major
+Prerequisites: Grapple
+Range: Melee
+Targets: 1 grappled enemy, 1 non-grappled enemy
+Cost: 2 MP
+Damage: x1 (Physical)
+Special: Make a single attack roll against both enemies.
+If you score a hit on either, in addition to taking damage, they are knocked Prone.
+After using this attack, you are no longer grappling your original target.
+Description: Tossing your grappled foe into one of their allies.
+This could be bodily picking up and tossing them, controlling their momentum in a way that causes them to fly into each other, or something similar.

+**Veil**
+Auxiliary [Terrain] [Overload]
 Action: Major (Overload Minor)
 Prerequisites: None
-Range: Medium
+Range: Short
-Targets: One enemy
+Targets: 1 Square
-Cost: 1 MP (Overload 4 MP)
+Cost: 2 MP (Overload 5 MP)
-Duration: None
+Duration: 3 rounds
-Effect: The target loses one point on the Defensive Track.
+Effect: The targeted square becomes impossible to see through for the duration.
+Targets inside the square are Blinded and Obscured.
 Special: If you pay the Overload cost, you may use this ability as a minor action.
-You may use this either as an Attack (using your Physical Attack and targeting your opponent’s Physical Defense) or a Spell (using your Mental Attack to target you’re opponent’s Mental Defense).
-Description: A simple ability to make a target less effective defensively.
-This could be a curse, distracting or discouraging the target, muddling their mind temporary with telepathic influence, temporarily magnetizing them so attacks are subtly attracted to them, and other things to hinder the target.

-**Enfeeble**
-Attack/Spell [Curse] [Overload] (See Special)
+Description: An easy way of limiting enemy vision (though allies are similarly hindered).
+This could be throwing a smoke grenade, conjuring a thick fog, lighting an alchemical concoction that produces thick smoke, and other similar effects that obscure vision.

+**Volley**
+Attack [Ranged]
-Action: Major (Overload Minor)
+Action: (Major)
-Prerequisites: None
+Prerequisites: Shoot
 Range: Medium
-Targets: One enemy
+Targets: 1 square
-Cost: 1 MP (Overload 4 MP)
+Cost: 4 MP
+Damage: x1 (Physical)
-Duration: None
+Special: None
-Effect: The target loses one point on the Offensive Track.
-Special: If you pay the Overload cost, you may use this ability as a minor action.
-You may use this either as an Attack (using your Physical Attack and targeting your opponent’s Physical Defense) or a Spell (using your Mental Attack to target you’re opponent’s Mental Defense).
-Description: A simple ability to make a target less effective offensively.
-This could be a curse, distracting or discouraging the target, sapping their strength away, hampering their vision, adjusting gravity around them to make their weapons and gear more unwieldy, and other things to hinder the target.
+Description: An unfocused barrage of projectiles covering a small area.
+This can represent sustained submachine gun fire, a grenade, launching flechettes from a clockwork device, and the like.

 **Ward**
 Auxiliary [Ward] [Fire/Ice/Earth/Sky/Light/Dark, see Special]